The Rotary Club of White River Junction, Vermont, USA

 Tues Aug 28 Regular Meeting.
 Hotel Coolidge.
 12:00 Noon

 We celebrated Chip and Linka Lewis' 50th Wedding Anniversary by singing.

 Students of the Month: Honored every month between October and May on the second Tuesday at the Hartford Area Career and Technology Center.

-Service Above Self Awards: Presented two or three times a year to high school students who have served their community in a volunteer program.
+Service Above Self Awards: Presented two or three times a year to high school students who have served their community in a vounteer program.

 Members at the meeting:

-David F. Ford, Jeremy Greeley, Phil Hammond, Richard Hoffman,
+David Briggs, Lori Brown, Stephen Dotson, David F. Ford, Jeremy Greeley,

-Kim Potter, Brad Rostron, Nancy Russell, David Saturley, PJ Skehan,
+Jim Rostron, Nancy Russell, Wayne Russell, David Saturley, Lisa Saturley,

 Rotarians in Service to the community: